 “The Earth contains billions of people, and the more we connect those people together in a healthy and productive fashion, the more accurate our understanding of the universe should become”

-The power of democracy only becomes truly apparent when people share and discuss their views with each other.
+The power of democracy only becomes truly apparent when people share and discuss their views with each other in a constructive manner.
 Imagine an election more like an academic examination.
 Each ‘voter’, upon stepping into their booth, rather than being asked to pick between the red team or blue team, is instead asked to solve a simple algebraic equation.
 Could you do it?
 Could the average person do it?
 Depending on the difficulty of the question, the possibility of a correct answer winning the majority of the vote may be very slim.

 Now imagine people were told what the question was going to be in advance, and were allowed to confer with each other.
 Answering the question would become trivial for anyone who was prepared to listen to a trustworthy source.

 Metamodernism sees itself as the latest part of a global, historical struggle to discern truth from error and justice from injustice.
 Rather than believing the Enlightenment to be the sole province of rich, white European men, Metamodernists conceive of a greater Enlightenment that connects philosophers, radicals, and iconoclasts from every century and every corner of the globe.

 Enlightenment is a direction, not a destination, and anyone who believes he or she has achieved it is most assuredly going the wrong way.
 Every egalitarian movement thus far in history has failed because we did not yet understand how to resist tyranny and how to mobilise to prevent it from emerging within ourselves.
 We must give this past struggle meaning by learning from mistakes and doing better this time.

 “Enlightenment is a direction, not a destination, and anyone who believes he or she has achieved it is most assuredly going the wrong way”